postfix: value of strict_mime_encoding_domain parameter

 Please not the ticket reference above the changed setting so that I'm not tempted to change it again.

-#2 Updated by Pierre-Louis Bonicoli about 3 years ago
+Updated by Pierre-Louis Bonicoli almost 7 years ago

 - Status changed from New to Resolved